How might a cafe create a digital experience that feels as warm, calm, and intentional as sitting down with a carefully crafted cup of coffee?

 Feature Roadmap

-The following features were identified as the most important components of the initial product experience:
+The following conceptual and functional features were identified as the most important components of the initial product interface:

 • Homepage